 Guests are most welcome to attend lectures at a charge of $30.00 each or $20.00 each for members of another ADFAS society.
 A guest may attend three lectures only per annum.

 Membership enquiries may be made to the Membership Secretary, Kate Herkes on (02) 9818 4746 (9.30am and 4:30pm).
-Cost of membership in 2017 is $170 for singles and $325 for couples.
+Cost of membership in 2018 is $175 for singles and $325 for couples.
 However, depending when you join there is a sliding scale for subscriptions.
 Refer to the 2018 Application for Membership Form attached.